tableau/connector-plugin-sdk/docs/tdvt.md

 ExpressionExclusions_Standard = string.ascii,string.char,logical

-#If you remove this section the your test sute will not include the Level of Detail tests.
+#If you remove this section then your test sute will not include the Level of Detail tests.

 [LODTests]

-#You don't need to specify anything to add this test suite, but you can exclude tests here too:
+#You don't need to specify anything to add this test suite, but you can exclude tests here, too:

 LogicalExclusions_Staples =